dbart01/DBSQLite/README.md

 @end
 ```

+It is important to explicitly declare that a model object conforms to <code>DBSQLiteModelProtocol</code>, otherwise an exception will be thrown upon registering the object.

 A model object that conform to <code>DBSQLiteModelProtocol</code> provides a container for data when performing a fetch.
 Since it's very light-weight, it is actually faster than creating an <code>NSDictionary</code> for every returned row of data.
 It also has the benefit of converting the returned data to the correct types, which means <code>dateCreated</code> will contain a real <code>NSDate</code> object.

 Before we can use <code>XYUser</code>, we **MUST** register it with <code>DBSQLite</code>.
 Doing so is very easy: